mikeqfu/pyhelpers/docs/source/quick-start.rst

 .. note::

-    - Basically, the function :py:func:`~pyhelpers.settings.np_preferences` inherits the functionality of `numpy.set_printoptions`_, but with some modifications.
+    - Basically, the function :func:`~pyhelpers.settings.np_preferences` inherits the functionality of `numpy.set_printoptions`_, but with some modifications.

 .. _`numpy.set_printoptions`: https://numpy.org/doc/stable/reference/generated/numpy.set_printoptions.html

-For another example, the function :py:func:`~pyhelpers.settings.pd_preferences` alters a few `Pandas`_ `options and settings`_, such as representation and maximum number of columns when displaying a Pandas DataFrame.
+For another example, the function :func:`~pyhelpers.settings.pd_preferences` alters a few `Pandas`_ `options and settings`_, such as representation and maximum number of columns when displaying a Pandas DataFrame.
 Applying the function with its default parameters should allow us to view all the 100 columns and the precision of numbers changes to four decimal places.

 .. _`options and settings`: https://pandas.pydata.org/pandas-docs/stable/user_guide/options.html